GloriaMoraaRiechi/COMP841-FinalProject/README.md

 ## Interpretation

 The results show that the learned pipeline improves routing completion compared with both initial A* routing and PathFinder on the final benchmark.
 PathFinder achieves the lowest residual overlap, but the full learned pipeline achieves the highest completion rate.
 The ablation confirms that the Cleaner CNN is the largest contributor, while the Router CNN and REINFORCE fine-tuning provide additional improvement when combined into the final pipeline.

 ---

+## Conclusion

+The Cleaner–Router reinforcement learning pipeline improves routing completion compared to traditional methods.
+While it introduces a wirelength tradeoff, it demonstrates strong potential for handling complex routing problems.

+---